pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 This guide provides instructions for setting up the project in your local machine and a brief introduction to the main concepts related to the Cloudera Data Engineering Service.

+## Requirements

+In order to execute the Hands On Labs you need:
+* A Spark 3 and Iceberg-enabled CDE Virtual Cluster (Azure, AWS and Private Cloud ok).
+* Very few code changes are required but familiarity with Python and PySpark is highly recommended.
+* Bonus Lab 1 requires a Hive CDW Virtual Warehouse.
+This lab is optional.

 ## Recommendations Before you Start

 Throughout the labs, this guide will instruct you to make minor edits to some of the scripts.
 Please be prepared to make changes in an editor and re-upload them to the same CDE File Resource after each change.
 Having all scripts open at all times in an editor such as Atom is highly recommended.